Tire Recycling, Cleanup, and Enforcement Grants

 - Rubberized Pavement

 The Rubberized Pavement Grant Program, formerly called the Rubberized Asphalt Concrete Grant Program, provides assistance to local governments to fund rubberized asphalt concrete (RAC) projects including hot mix and chip seal.
-The due date for the fiscal year 2014/15 application is November 13, 2014.

 - Tire-Derived Aggregate (TDA) Grants